The Local Sprawl

-|It was thought that this had been a massive botanical garden that had grown far out of control.
+|It is thought that this was once a massive botanical garden that had grown far out of control.

 chemosynthesis as a solution to power fluctuations.
 This place is home to the Arborean

-|The Plant is a massive structure once thought to generate or distribute power to this level.
-It is now derelict and serves as the hub to the tribe known
+|The Plant is a massive structure once thought to generate power or manufacture goods

+for consumption.
+It is now derelict, re-purposed, and serves as the hub to the tribe known

 as Planters.
 Within the structure, the planters found machining equipment and materials

 exceedingly good at building disposable and prolific weapons with a high rate of reliability.

 Nearly every one of their tribe members is armed in some way, as such most disputes

 are adjudicated via duel.

 |The Technomad Freehold Ghira|

 |The largest of the Technomad settlements.
-Ghira serves as a waystation for those
+Ghira serves as a way-station for those who

 |The Devils Spine|

-|The Devils Spine, was once another means of accessing the surface for the the village of Turbine.
+|The Devils Spine, was once another means of accessing the surface for the the village

+the side of the structure known as the Pump Stack.
 It was, like the lift house, a fortress

 and a thoroughfare that allowed for trade and defense.
-This was good for a while until the Planters betrayed
+This was good for a while until

-by themselves.
+Spine and Pump Stack by themselves.
 The Spine eventually fell, and it forced the

 Divers to seal the passage permanently.
 The Devils spine is now thought to be i

 Known Hunting Grounds